ihateblueb/aster/README.md

 working on some kind of fedi software this should never be used seriously! i'm just being silly and having fun over here.

+originally, i was going to make it conform to the mastodon api. i think i will add a compatability thing later, but for now im just going to create my own similar but better (at least to me) api.

 ## project status

 ### activitypub